wojdyr/fityk/doc/model.rst

 ``info peaks_err``
     shows the same data, additionally including uncertainties of the parameters.

+``info models``
+    a script that reconstructs all variables, functions and models.

 The last two commands are often redirected to a file (``info peaks > filename``).